 It’s free to sign up and browse properties.

 With such a low minimum investment, investors can diversify around the U.S. with different single-family homes and vacation properties.
-Here’s a video briefly describing how the platform works.

-Arrived Homes at WeFunder
+Arrived Crowdfunding at WeFunder

 Arrived sent an email to its investor base on May 22nd, 2023, about the opportunity to invest in a private funding round on the WeFunder equity crowdfunding platform.